-Examination results are sent out in July for the May session.
-Students may also obtain their results online by clicking here. (https://candidates.ibo.org/) During senior clearance week at Baltimore City College, each student is given a copy of their pin number by Ms. Smart-Smith, the Diploma Program Coordinator.
+Examination results are sent out on July 6 for the May session.
+Students may also obtain their results online by clicking https://candidates.ibo.org/ and enter the login credentials they received at senior check out from the IB Diploma Program Coordinator.

 As an IB graduate, how do I arrange to send a transcript of my grades to a university or graduate school?

-IB graduates should send their requests for transcripts to the following addresses: for universities in Canada and the United States: email@example.com.
-The diploma program coordinator at City College will submit students' college/university of choice to IBO so that transcripts may be sent after scores are released.
+The diploma program coordinator at City College will submit students' college/university of choice to IBO before July 1st so that transcripts may be sent after scores are released.